azizkhanp/interview-questions/README.md

 # linux:
 1. How to set a username and password to never expire  #chage -M -1 username
+2. Diff su and su -
+    su <user-name>: it will switch to the user but It doesn't change the user's home directory or bring in the user's environment settings. su - <user-name>: it set home dir and env setting for user visudo or /ect/sudoers (user    MACHINE=COMMANDS)
+3. How to run CMD or Script in the background? nohup cmd/script &  (no hang up) nohup COMMAND [ARGUMENTS] > output.log 2>&1 &

-2. umask and ulimit
+4. umask and ulimit
     https://foxyknight29.medium.com/umask-and-ulimit-in-linux-45f2c5ae1279
-3. to list, all the files opened by a particular PID #lsof -p PID
+5. to list, all the files opened by a particular PID #lsof -p PID
+6. ls -l | grep -v^a  (it will show all files except letters starting with a)
+7. how to find all empty files or dir and delete them?
+    #find . -empty -exec rm -r {} \;
-4. How to redirect error of command into file? to redirect error we need to use 2> to redirect error and output use 2>&1
+8. How to redirect error of command into file? to redirect error we need to use 2> to redirect error and output use 2>&1
-6. How to check the user list in a particular group cat /etc/group | grep <Group-name>
+9. How to check the user list in a particular group cat /etc/group | grep <Group-name>
-7. we are unable to unmount the file system.
+10. we are unable to unmount the file system.
 What are the reasons behind it
 #ur in the same dir
 #some users are using files in dir
 #some files are open in dir (lsof +D /path/to/your/directory)

-8. what could be the reason if the server takes more time after reboot?
+11. what could be the reason if the server takes more time after reboot?
    Hardware issue / Service start delay / N/W issue / Filesystem checks / Resources issue
-9. we're trying to create the file under any partition but we're getting a permission denied alert. what could be the reason? however, no space issue and no permission issue
+12. we're trying to create the file under any partition but we're getting a permission denied alert. what could be the reason? however, no space issue and no permission issue
 #may be inode
-10. how to check kernel routing table information
+13. how to check kernel routing table information
 #route -n
 #netstat -rn
 #ip route

-11. how to set sticky bit. what is the diff b/w small s and S?
+14. how to set sticky bit. what is the diff b/w small s and S?
 Only applicable to Dir

 #chmod o+t dir